Tips on how to preserve Fall leaves, as well as how to draw and doodle on leaves and then create mandala leaf art.

 It really works!
 The leaves are supple again and vibrantly colored.

-- Draw on leaves then use them in a contact paper suncatcher or stained glass.
+If you want to draw on fall leaves but don’t have any pressed, you can always press leaves after drawing or use them in a contact paper suncatcher.
 The contact paper keeps the leaves flat as they dry and displays them at the same time.

 How to Create Mandala Leaf Art

-Once your leaves are decorated and preserved, it’s time to try Mandala Leaf Art!
+Once your leaves are decorated and preserved, it’s time to try mandala leaf art!

 Mandalas are repetitive designs in a circular shape.
 They are so fun to make with natural objects, stickers, and collage items.